-OOBE in Watts per $4\,kHz$ averaged across $5\,MHz$ at $(2360-2365\,MHz)$
+OOBE in Watts per 4 kHz averaged across 5 MHz at (2360 - 2365 MHz)

-$$= G{WCS\,xmt} \times \frac{4 \times 10^3}{5 \times 10^6} \times \left\{ \left(2.5 /5 \right) \times 10^{-4.3} + \left(2.5 /5 \right) \times 10^{-5.5} \right\}$$ F-8
+$$= G{WCS\,xmt} \times \frac{4 \times 10^3}{5 \times 10^6} \times \left\{ \left(\frac{2.5}{5} \right) \times 10^{-4.3} + \left(\frac{2.5}{5} \right) \times 10^{-5.5} \right\}$$ (F-8)

-To convert from watts to dBW, the result of Equation $\underline{F-8}$ is converted to a base ten logarithm and multiplied by 10, as usual.
+To convert from watts to dBW, the result of equation F-8 is converted to a base ten logarithm and multiplied by 10, as usual.

 Note that G{WCSxmt} is the gain of the WCS transmit antenna in the direction of the AMT ground station antenna that is being considered.
-Equation F-8, the 4E3/5E6 term re-normalizes the average OOBE level across the 5-MHz-wide AMT channel width to the 4-kHz reference bandwidth of Rec M.1459.
+In equation F-8, the 4E3/5E6 term re-normalizes the average OOBE level across the 5-MHz-wide AMT channel width to the 4-kHz reference bandwidth of Rec M.1459.

 Equation F-8 is the EIRP of the interfering WCS transmitter as measured at the aperture of the WCS transmit antenna.
-To compute the interference received at the aperture of the AMT ground station antenna, it is necessary to include the path loss by using Equation F-1.
-It is necessary when using Equation F-1 to convert the path loss to dB or the EIRP from dBW to watts when using Equation F-1.
-For comparison with the protection levels of Rec M.1459, the result of Equation F-1 should be converted to dBW/m2 in 4 kHz.
+To compute the interference received at the aperture of the AMT ground station antenna, it is necessary to include the path loss by using equation F-1.
+It is necessary when using equation F-1 to convert the path loss to dB or the EIRP from dBW to watts when using equation F-1.
+For comparison with the protection levels of Rec M.1459, the result of equation F-1 should be converted to dBW/m^2 in 4 kHz.

 It is important to note that the OOBE levels given above represent a "stair-step pattern", where the OOBE in each segment of spectrum (in this case, each 2.5-MHz segment) is constant.
 Actual OOBE measurements, which are typically used for computations when available, decrease from one end of the band segment to the other.
 In order to average the OOBE properly in these conditions, the 2.5-MHz segments are broken up into, for example, 0.1 to 1.0-MHz segments.
-These are then averaged using the methodology of Equation F-8, but with more terms inside the curly brackets.
-To determine whether the segments are narrow enough, it is sufficient to keep dividing the segments by a factor of 2 and then re-computing the OOBE using Equation F-8.
+These are then averaged using the methodology of equation F-8, but with more terms inside the curly brackets.
+To determine whether the segments are narrow enough, it is sufficient to keep dividing the segments by a factor of 2 and then re-computing the OOBE using equation F-8.
 This is repeated until the end result is constant within the desired resolution of the computation (e.g., 0.1 dB).